-The roles and responsibilities of the Assistant Headteacher - SEND and leadership team (SLT) and governors, is to determine the strategic development of the SEND policy and provision in the school.
-In addition, they have day to day responsibility for the operation and co- ordination of the policy and co-ordinating provision, providing advice and liaising with students, parents/carers, teachers and other professionals/external agencies.
-The Assistant Headteacher - SEND also ensures that records are kept up to date and manage the work of SEND staff.
+The role of the SENDCO is to determine the strategic development of the SEND Policy and provision in the school.
+In addition, they have day to day responsibility for the operation and co-ordination of the policy and co-ordinating provision, providing advice and liaising with students, parents/carers, teachers and other professionals/external agencies.
+The SENCO also ensures that records are kept up to date and manage the work of SEND staff.